Ranthambore National Park — location and key facts

 Rail Stations: Sawai Madhopur Junction (SWM)

 Airport: No airport in Sawai Madhopur.
-Nearest airport is Jaipur International Airport (JAI)
+Nearest airport is Jaipur International Airport (JAI) — approx. 160 km away.

 Bus Terminals: Sawai Madhopur Bus Stand

 Travel to Sawai Madhopur (SWM) by train and hire a taxi to the park gate.
-If flying, Jaipur International Airport (JAI) at approximately 160 km — travel onward to Sawai Madhopur by train or taxi.
+If flying, Jaipur International Airport (JAI) at approx. 160 km — travel onward to Sawai Madhopur by train or taxi.
 Buses from other cities also connect to Sawai Madhopur.